Maserati GranTurismo new car review

 Cost of ownership

-The GranTurismo Folgore's claimed driving range is up to 279 miles, though for that you'll need to be easy on the throttle and make plenty of use of the car's four brake regeneration settings, accessed via steering wheel paddle-shifters.
-You'll also need to engage the Folgore's 'Max Range' drive mode, which limits top speed to 80mph, softens throttle response and restricts climate system output.
+As we told you in our 'Driving' section, the GranTurismo Folgore's claimed driving range is up to 280 miles - think around 250 miles and 2.8 mi/kWh more realistically.
+For that though, you'll need to be easy on the throttle and make plenty of use of the car's four brake regeneration settings, accessed via steering wheel paddle-shifters.
+You'll also need to engage the Folgore's 'Max Range' drive mode, which limits top speed to just 80mph, softens throttle response and restricts climate system output.
 Folgore owners have access to a charging app loaded with a database of over 335,000 charging points around Europe.
-Sadly, Maserati plans to ditch combustion engines completely by 2030.

 + More